Ian-T-Dixon/Disease_Prediction/README.md

 ## Machine Learning Model

-The 2 models used are Random Forest Classifier and Support Vector Machines
+Random Forest Classifier will be used as a benchmark classification model.
+Support Vector Machines and Neural Networks will be investigated as viable multiclass classification models.

 * Symptom severity gives numerical weights to the severity of each symptom, and should be used as a feature in our ML model.